boazbk/tcs/lec_02_representation.md

 The reader might be (rightly) worried about the fact that the floating point representation (or the rational number one) can only _approximately_ represent real numbers.
 In many (though not all) computational applications, one can make the accuracy tight enough so that this does not affect the final result, though sometimes we do need to be careful.
 Indeed, floating-point bugs can sometimes be no joking matter.
-For example, dloating point rounding errors have been implicated in the   [failure](http://embeddedgurus.com/barr-code/2014/03/lethal-software-defects-patriot-missile-failure/) of a U.S. Patriot missile to intercept an Iraqi Scud missile, costing 28 lives, as well as a 100 million pound error in computing [payouts to British pensioners](https://catless.ncl.ac.uk/Risks/5/74).
+For example, floating point rounding errors have been implicated in the   [failure](http://embeddedgurus.com/barr-code/2014/03/lethal-software-defects-patriot-missile-failure/) of a U.S. Patriot missile to intercept an Iraqi Scud missile, costing 28 lives, as well as a 100 million pound error in computing [payouts to British pensioners](https://catless.ncl.ac.uk/Risks/5/74).